Empower Your Practice

 Business planning

-• How many patients will you serve?
+• How many patients will you serve in your first year?

 Your plan should outline the services you intend to offer, define your target patient base, include realistic financial projections, and detail your funding requirements.